openpharma/rbqmR/README.md

 ```

 However, `evaluateSiteMetricQTL` can be passed a function that can apply
 an arbitrary rule to determine whether or not a breach has occurred.
-The
+In
-function’s only argument is the `qtl` element of
+the example below, the function’s only argument is the `qtl` element of
 `evaluateSiteMetricQTL`’s return value.
 For example, given that we have
 nine sites in our fictitious example and we have calculated a 90%
 posterior credible interval, it’s reasonable to expect one site to lie